This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 One way to incorporate perennial veggies into your garden is to expand the edges of an already established garden.
 Simply extend an existing garden bed by 3 or 4 feet and plant a border of perennials there.

-Or, if you already grow a perennial ornamental border or foundation shrubs, consider integrating some perennial vegetables, such as sea kale or sorrel.
+Or, if you already grow a perennial ornamental border or shrub garden, consider integrating some attractive perennial vegetables, such as sea kale or sorrel.
 Many have attractive leaves or flowers to enhance the landscape.

 You can also take advantage of currently unused areas of your landscape, matching the conditions to the appropriate perennial.
 There are some perennials, like ramps, that will grow in shady, wet or cool conditions where you couldn’t ordinarily grow food!